rdiaz02/OncoSimul/README.md

 and order effects.
 Mutation rates can differ between genes, and we can include mutator/antimutator genes (to model mutator phenotypes).
 Simulations so far use continuous-time models and can include driver and passenger genes and modules.
-Also included are functions for simulating random DAGs of the type found in Oncogenetic Tress, Conjunctive Bayesian Networks, and other tumor progression models, and for plotting and sampling from single or multiple realizations of the simulations, including whole-tumor and single-cell sampling, as well as functions for plotting the parent-child relationships of the clones.
+Also included are functions for: simulating random DAGs of the type found in Oncogenetic Tress, Conjunctive Bayesian Networks, and other tumor progression models; plotting and sampling from single or multiple realizations of the simulations, including single-cell sampling; plotting the parent-child relationships of the clones; generating random fitness landscapes (Rough Mount Fuji, House of Cards, and additive models) and plotting them.

 The /OncoSimulR directory contains the code for the [BioConductor](http://www.bioconductor.org) package